RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

 3. ✅ Backtesting Framework (10a-backtesting-framework.md)
 4. ✅ Notification Service (11a-notification-service.md)

+### Database Integration (May 2025)
+- Implemented database integration using GORM as the ORM
+- Created database models for users, strategies, and backtests
+- Implemented repositories for all models with comprehensive tests
+- Updated services to use the repositories for data persistence
+- Implemented database-backed authentication and user management
+- Added proper error handling and validation for database operations
+- Created a migration manager for database schema updates
+- Implemented soft deletes for all models
+- Added proper indexing for optimal query performance

 ### Authentication Middleware Implementation (May 2025)
 - Created JWT token generation and validation service
 - Implemented authentication middleware with role-based access control